redjax/MSLearn-AzureBicep/README.md

 ## Notes

+### Set your Azure CLI to use the Sandbox subscription created in MS Learn

-### Find the concierge/sandbox subscription in Azure Portal
+#### Find the concierge/sandbox subscription in Azure Portal

 - Navigate to [portal.azure.com](https://portal.azure.com)
 - Click your name/portrait in the top right of the screen and choose "Switch directory"
 - Click the `Switch` button on the "Microsoft Learn Sandbox" subscription
   - If you do not see this subscription, check to see if you've filtered by "Favorites," and if so, click "All Directories"

-### Find the concierge/sandbox subscription with the CLI
+#### Find the concierge/sandbox subscription with the CLI

 As you work through Microsoft Learn paths for Azure Bicep, you will see some sections have an option to initialize an Azure Sandbox for you to work in.
 Switching to the sandbox subscription (also called the 'Concierge' subscription) lets you apply your Bicep templates to a sandboxed environment, completely isolated from any other Azure environments your account has access to.